traceofahuman/vault/content/about.md

 draft: false
 toc: false
 ---
 Welcome to **Trace of a Human**—a small but intentional footprint in our vast, connected world.
 This is a space where I share thoughts, ideas, or perhaps just a few traces left on the internet.
 It's about giving back, offering something meaningful (I hope), and maybe sparking a bit of creativity along the way.
-Whether it's a philosophical or technical essay, or a tutorial, my goal is to connect, share, and exchange ideas with others.
+Whether it's a philosophical or technical essay, or a tutorial, my goal is to connect, share, and exchange ideas with others ([contact]({{< ref "/contact" >}} "Contact")).

 **Why "Trace of a Human"?**